 The Religion Department offers retreats each semester to give students and faculty the opportunity to take some time apart to discuss, reflect, pray about the deeper questions of life that concern all members of our institution.
 The retreat will lend itself to exploring issues in social ethics, which are particularly relevant to our social context and will stimulate further discussion within their classes.
 Retreats are scheduled for students according to forms, ensuring that students throughout the school participate in these exercises.
-One-day retreats are normally hosted on school days at Trinidad Farm located 12 1/2 miles on the Northern Highway.
+One-day retreats are normally hosted on school days at Spiritual Life Center on SCA campus.